Study One

 Subjects and Setting

-Three high school students receiving services as students with
+Three high school students receiving services as students

-through the use of ability/achievement discrepancies as well as
+were identified through the use of ability/achievement

-specific processing weaknesses.
-The ability range was from low
+The ability range was from low average to average.
+The

-average to average.
-The students were in the Resource Program
+students were in the Resource Program as well as mainstream

-as well as mainstream classes but were receiving no services directly
+classes but were receiving no services directly related

-related to their mainstream classes.
+to their mainstream classes.
 The students were nominated

-by their teacher as students who were struggling with academic
+by their teacher as students who were struggling with

-regular classroom.
+in the regular classroom.

 Research Design

-A multiple baseline design was used to measure the changes in
+A multiple baseline design was used to measure the changes

-teachers were not told about the intervention but were asked to
+classroom teachers were not told about the intervention

-provide two grades per week that resulted from quizzes or tests.
+but were asked to provide two grades per week that resulted

+from quizzes or tests.
 Homework grades were not included.
-The teachers simply wrote down

-the student's grades on a form that was collected by the school
+a form that was collected by the school secretary at the

-dependent variable.
+variable.

 Procedures

-Grades were collected for all students at the beginning of the
+Grades were collected for all students at the beginning

-April and May with some interruptions because of Easter vacation,
+February, March, April and May with some interruptions

-a snow day and teacher workdays.
-The teachers were requested to
+because of Easter vacation, a snow day and teacher workdays.

-participate in the study by the special education teacher and
+by the special education teacher and were asked to hand

-were asked to hand in the grades to a spot on the secretary's
+in the grades to a spot on the secretary's desk at the

-place over weekends and not on school grounds so teachers would
+over weekends and not on school grounds so teachers would

 not know when the training occurred.
-At different intervals, the
+At different intervals,

-called "Independent Strategies for Efficient Study".
+the course called "Independent Strategies for Efficient

 Results

-The graphs representing student performance before and after
+The graphs representing student performance before and

-strategy training intervention depict significant improvement
+after strategy training intervention depict significant

-in academic performance after the organizational strategy training
+improvement in academic performance after the organizational

-intervention.
+strategy training intervention.

-| Student 1 |
+Student 1 |

 |

-| Student 2 |
+Student 2 |

 |

-| Student 3 |
+Student 3 |

 |

-| Student 3 |
+Student 3 |

 |